backdrop-contrib/collapsible/README.md

 # Collapsible

-The collapsible module allows for any text division with the class collapsible_section to become collapsible.
+The collapsible module allows for any text division to become collapsible.

 For example, a common use case is the creation of a simple FAQ section, with a list of questions, with each answer displaying when a question is clicked.